qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

   :guilabel:`Width` shall be defined by the expression ``@layout_pagewidth - @zg_layout_rand * 2`` and :guilabel:`Height` by the expression ``@rg_layout_header``.
 * We will insert a horizontal line and two vertical lines to divide the header into different sections using the |addNodesShape| :sup:`Add Node Item`.
 Create a horizontal line and two vertical lines.
-After entering the names insert the expression ``@rg_layout_margin`` and ``@rg_layout_margin + 8`` for X and Y and ``@layout_pagewidth -  @rg_layout_margin * 2 - 53.5`` for the width of the horizontal line.
+  After entering the names,
+  insert the expression ``@rg_layout_margin`` and ``@rg_layout_margin + 8`` for X and Y and
+  ``@layout_pagewidth -  @rg_layout_margin * 2 - 53.5`` for the width of the horizontal line.
 * The first vertical line is defined by ``@layout_pagewidth -  @rg_layout_margin * 2 - 53.5`` for ``X``